khalid-hussain/shaheen/chap12.md

 # The Man in Black

-The rumor of Badr Bin Mughira's assassination spread in the length and breadth of Andalus like wildfire.
+The rumor of Badr bin Mughira's assassination spread in the length and breadth of Andalus like wildfire.
 It was Abu Abdullah's wish for this news not spread among the people of Granada but Abu Dawood advised him that this news would dishearten Abul Hassan's supporters.
 So, a few paid orators were assigned to